jackhistorynorton/world_history_1/conversations-2-1101.md

-# Conversations II Lesson Plan
+## Conversations II Lesson Plan

-**Due on Friday at 8 p.m. **
+**Due on Thursday at 8 p.m. **

 **Question this lesson seeks to answer: **How can we write about history for the general public in ways that are both accurate and interesting?

 **Learning objectives.
 By the end of this lesson, students will be able to:**

-1. Locate a credible news story, pinterest pin, tweet or wordpress post about a contemporary (2018) issue about an **issue** related directly to the Mongols, the black death, the Renaissance, or Mansa Musa.
+1. Locate a credible news story, pinterest pin, tweet or wordpress post about a contemporary (2010 or later) issue about an **issue** related directly to the Mongols, the black death, the Renaissance, or Mansa Musa.

 2. Locate a credible *primary source* that explains the importance of the **issue** that you've identified.